Research Core Facilities Program Annual Progress Report

 To ensure informed decision making, RCAC may seek input from on-campus subject matter experts while recognizing potential conflicts of interest during the review process.
 During the review RCAC may invite applicants for a 10 minute Question & Answer session.

-Please contact Julie Auger, associate director of Research Core Facilities Program if you have any additional questions.
+Please contact Julie Auger, Executive Director of Research Core Facilities Program if you have any additional questions.

 CRCF Enhancement Funding Program